Library terms and phrases

 A keyword is a term, subject heading, or descriptor, in information retrieval, that captures the essence of a subject or topic.

 A library catalogue is a register of all bibliographic items found in a library or group of libraries.
-A bibliographic item can be any item owned by the library or libraries.
+A bibliographic item can be any item owned by the library or libraries - book, journal, database, DVD or other object.

 A literature review is a work that aims to review the critical points of current knowledge on a particular topic.